Laryngeal Paralysis in Dogs

 Just to orient you in case of slight confusion; the Larynx is also known as the "voice box".

-It's located in the throat and connects the mouth and nasal passages with the trachea.
+It's located in the throat and connects the mouth and nasal passages with the trachea or windpipe.

 There are muscles attached to the larynx and sometimes these muscles become paralyzed (don't respond to neural signals telling them to contract) which causes difficult breathing.